nus-cs2103/website-base/admin/exams.md

 1. **Not allowed to use the printer or other devices during the exam.**
 1. **Soft copies of notes: only PDF format is allowed.** Other formats (e.g., MS Word, .txt, html) are not allowed.
 No limitation on what the PDF file contains or the number of PDF files to be used.<br>
   You may use any hard copies or written materials too.
-1. **The Browser should only be used to access LumiNUS.** Accessing other websites (including the module website) is not allowed.
+1. **The Browser should only be used to access LumiNUS.** Accessing other websites (including the module website) is not allowed.<br>
+  It turns out that the textbook PDF file plays better with browsers than PDF viewers.
+Therefore, ==viewing the textbook PDF in the browser is allowed.
+But other PDFs should be opened in a PDF viewer==.<br>
+  %%The reason for restricting the use of the browser to view PDF files is that allowing it makes it harder for invigilators to detect students accessing unauthorized websites.%%
-1. **Use Microsoft Teams (not Zoom) private messages to communicate with the prof**.
-Use Zoom PM only if you don't get a response via MST.
+1. **Use Microsoft Teams or Zoom private messages to communicate with the invigilator**.
 1. **The quiz will not appear on LumiNUS until a few minutes before we release the password**.
 Wait until we announce that the quiz is available to see.
 1. **When the invigilator asks you to do an _identity check_**, turn your face towards the camera, move closer to the camera, remove face mask (if any), and hold the pose until the invigilator tells you to go back to your working position.